-NEER over 2018-19.
+We estimate the cumulative impact of tariff news in 2018-19 by adding up the impact of all the news observed in those two years.
+We implement this exercise using only news about US tariffs.16 We measure the impact of increasing US tariff news by averaging the estimated β_u over the 3, 4 and 5 hour time windows.
+Based on this estimate, each piece of news appreciated the dollar NEER by about 0.08 percent and depreciated the CNH NEER by about 0.17 percent (see Figure 4).
+Cumulatively, the US tariff news resulted in a 0.9 percent appreciation of the USD NEER and a 2.0 percent depreciation of the CNH NEER over 2018-19.
 This estimated impact is not negligible if one compares it with the 4.2 percent multilateral appreciation of the US dollar and 3.1 percent multilateral depreciation of the renminbi observed in 2018-19.
-According to this computation, the US tariffs explain 65 percent of the renminbi depreciation and 22 percent of the dollar appreciation observed in 2018-19.
+According to this computation, the US tariff news explain 65 percent of the renminbi depreciation and 22 percent of the dollar appreciation observed in 2018-19.

-Even though it is based on a very different methodology our news-based analysis provides estimates of the exchange rate impact of tariffs that are of the same order of magnitude as those predicted by the model.
-Table 3 compares the appreciation of the dollar and the renminbi observed in 2018-19 (first row), the model predictions (second row), and the estimates from the event study analysis (third row).
+We would not necessarily expect our news-based analysis and the calibrated model to provides the same estimates for the exchange rate impact of tariffs.
+On one hand, the news analysis could underestimate the impact of tariffs as our news sample probably does not capture all the events that affected market participants' beliefs and expectations.
+On the other hand, the news might contain information unrelated to tariffs such as an increase in the likeliness of a war or increased global political uncertainty.
+It is nevertheless interesting to observe that the two approaches yield broadly consistent results.
+For the sake of comparison, Table 3 reports the appreciation of the dollar and the renminbi observed in 2018-19 (first row), the results of the calibrated model (second row), and the estimates from the event study analysis (third row).
 For the model predictions and event study analysis we consider only the US tariffs (which explains why the model predictions are not the same as in Table 2).
-The dollar appreciation predicted by the model is nearly the same as the estimate from the event analysis.
-The model predicts a somewhat larger effective depreciation of the renminbi than measured by the event analysis.
+The signs and orders of magnitude of the effects are broadly similar in the model and the news analysis.